eumel8/otc-rds-operator/README.md

 with the host defintion in `privileges` list.

 Databases/Users/Privileges will created but not deleted within the Controller.
 If the database or user is missing, the Controller will recreate it.
+Privileges will not adjust if the user exists.

 ## Operation